shahanakattil/ai-in-a-day/setup/02-setup-workspace.md

 2. To sign-in, use the Azure credentials provided by the lab environment.

 3. First time you sign-in to your Azure DevOps account, you are asked to create a new project in the pre-created organization you have available, named `odluserXXXXXX`.
-Provide the project name in the following form `odluserXXXXXX-project` and select **+ Create project**
+Provide the project name in the following form `odluserXXXXXX-project` and select **+ Create project** and ensure to enable the *check in* option  to  grant permissions to all pipelines.

     ![Create e new project in Azure DevOps](../02-aml-mlops/media/02-devops-create-project.png)